top of page

 In General

 This article assumes that you and your spouse submitted tax returns as “Married Filing Jointly,” which is one tax return with both of your names and incomes on it.
-After your spouse’s death, as surviving spouse, you’ll complete one income tax return in the year your spouse has died where you get the preferential treatment as filing as a married couple even though it is now just you.
+After your spouse’s death, as the surviving spouse, you’ll complete one income tax return in the year your spouse has died where you get the preferential treatment as filing as a married couple even though it is now just you.
 This explanation is a very simplified and general one, provided more as description than as a complete procedure.
 Your tax preparer will do the correct tax returns for your personal Federal and State situation.

 Notifying the IRS of the Death